MicrosoftDocs/learn/learn-pr/azure/containerize-deploy-java-app-aks/includes/1-introduction.md

 With Containers, you’ll ensure your applications, and dependencies, are always isolated in container image(s) and ready for deployment at scale.

-In this module, you’ll first containerize a Java application.
+In this module, you’ll first containerize a Java application using Docker.
 For convenience, we’ve selected an existing Java application for you to use, from the open internet.
 [Turkish Airlines](https://github.com/chtrembl/Flight-Booking-System-JavaServlets_App), a fully responsive web-based Flight Booking System for Turkish Airlines based on the Model View Controller (MVC) Architecture made using Java Servlets, Java Server Pages (JSPs).

 You’ll then construct a Docker file and write the Docker instructions needed to build a Docker image.